Stjaertfena/lab-3-bisect/README.md

 ### Identifying the culprit
 1. Fork and clone [this][1] repo and checkout the `main` branch
-1. Launch [src/index.html](./src/index.html) in your browser
+1. Launch `index.html` locally in your browser
-1. Verify the bug by hovering the main CTA button (notice how it disappears – it should not happen!)
+1. Verify the bug by hovering the main CTA button (notice how the label blends in to the button – it should not happen!)
+1. Configure Github pages to auto deploy from the `main` branch in your own fork (this will simulate a production environment).
+If you succeeded you should see the same page as you saw locally but under your own Github username, similar to this: https://stjaertfena.github.io/assignment-3-app/

+We are now ready to solve the mystery using **_bisect_** and eventually republish a fix to our production environment (e.g. your Github page)

 The product owner tells you that she is certain that the bug was not present in the `v1.0` release.
 1. Verify her statement by checking out the `v1.0` release locally.
 Is the hover state working as expected?
-(E.g. the CTA button does not disappear)
+(E.g. the button text does not blend into the button)

 With two commits identified, one working and one broken, you are now ready to start the bisecting process in order to figure out when the bug was introduced.
 1. Tell Git about your newfound information to kickstart the bisecting process.